mozilla-l10n/localizer-documentation/src/products/firefox_android/testing.md

 There are two ways that this can be fixed:

 * The localizer can try shortening the translation in Pontoon, but this doesn’t always solve the issue.
-If that’s the case, the best solution is to file a bug as explained in the point above (link to section).
+If that’s the case, the best solution is to file a bug as explained in the [point above](#fixes-in-bugzilla).
 * A developer can expand the UI to accommodate longer translations or enable text wrapping.
-Here again, a bug needs to be filed as explained above (link to section).
+Here again, a bug needs to be filed as [explained above](#fixes-in-bugzilla).

 ### Language quality

 Language quality issues happen when a translation sounds unnatural or includes grammatical errors, incorrect terminology, awkward phrasing, or inconsistent tone.

-These issues can be fixed in [Pontoon](https://pontoon.mozilla.org/projects/firefox-for-android/) directly (link to section).
+These issues can be fixed in [Pontoon](https://pontoon.mozilla.org/projects/firefox-for-android/) directly ([see this section](#fixes-in-pontoon) for more info).

 ### Untranslated content

-If anything appears untranslated, but you know the string has been translated in Pontoon, file a bug (link to bugzilla section above).
+If anything appears untranslated, but you know the string has been translated in Pontoon, [file a bug](#fixes-in-bugzilla).
 This may be due to strings being hardcoded, or an issue with importing translations back into the Firefox for Android repository.

 However, untranslated content can also appear because of the delay between when strings land in Nightly and when translations are imported back into the app.
 Before filing a bug, wait until the next day as the following Nightly build should include the updated translations.